ttuegel/loops/README.md

 Academic summary: Loops have the structure of a monad.
 Bind (`>>=`) nests loops and `return x` is a loop with a single iteration over a value `x`.

+Optimizations:
+For best performance, please compile your code with `-O -fliberate-case -fspec-constr` or `-O2`.
+If you are using GHC's LLVM backend, you should also use `-optlo-O2 -optlc-O2` (by default, GHC sets an LLVM optimization level that is too low).
+The LLVM backend generally produces faster executables.

 A silly example
 ---------------